 - high cholesterol

-You can help reduce your risk by:
+You can help reduce your risk of cardiovascular disease by:

 - stopping smoking

 - leading an active life, both physically and mentally